tlatsas/tlatsas.github.io/_posts/2011-08-31-generate-jekyll-front-matter-with-bash.markdown

 **\_date** will be used for the filename and **\_datetime** for the _date_ variable.

-we also need to replace whitespace with dashes in the post title, for use in the filename.
+We also need to replace whitespace with dashes in the post title, for use in the filename.

 {% highlight bash %}
 _post=$(echo $1 | tr ' ' '-')